PFTL/website_articles/articles/_basler_cameras.md

 In many cases we have only one camera, and the rest of the article will proceed on that assumption.
 If it is not the case, we can address the camera we want by using its unique properties.

 ## Acquiring an Image
 If we are working with a camera, the first thing we may want to do is to acquire an image.
-We can create an ``InstantCamera`` object by running the following code:
+We can create an ``InstantCamera`` object by running the following:

 ```python
 tl_factory = pylon.TlFactory.GetInstance()